High school sweethearts rekindle their love 46 years later in the Black Hills - NewsBreak

 newscenter1.tv

-BOX ELDER, S.D. – A little after 3 pm on Tuesday afternoon, Box Elder Police responded to a school bus crash at the intersection of North Ellsworth Road and Villa Drive.
-Headed westbound on Villa Drive, the Douglas School District bus stopped at the intersection but failed to yield to northbound traffic on N. Ellsworth Road.
-The bus collided with a minivan driven by a 68-year old Rapid City woman.
+RAPID CITY, S.D.
+(KOTA) - A Douglas School District bus driver was cited Tuesday afternoon for failing to yield, causing a crash at the intersection of North Ellsworth Road and Villa Drive.
+None of the 47 students on the bus were injured but a 68-year-old Rapid City woman driving a...

 KEVN